-In addition to the specific requirements of the IMGD major, each IMGD student will need to complete the WPI's general degree requirements.
+In addition to the specific requirements of the IMGD major, each IMGD student needs to complete the WPI's general degree requirements.
 Since these requirements will have an effect on meeting the goals of our program, we describe them here.

 Projects: Each student at WPI completes three major projects, typically in their second, third and fourth years.
 The second-year project, called the Sufficiency, comprises six courses of work.
 Each student takes five thematically related courses; the sixth course is a Sufficiency project, related to the theme of their set of courses.
 IMGD Technical majors will pursue a Sufficiency in the Humanities and Arts.
 IMGD Artistic majors will pursue a Sufficiency in a technical area.
-Thus the Sufficiency will provide additional breadth in the student's education
+Thus the Sufficiency will provide additional breadth in the student's education student's major, we anticipate that many IMGD majors will use the IQP to examine social issues related to games and interactive media.

 The third-year project is called the Interactive Qualifying Project (IQP), is equivalent to three courses in effort, and is typically performed in a team of 3 or 4 students.
 The IQP focuses on examining an aspect of the relationship between society and technology.
-While the IQP is not necessarily related to the student's major, we anticipate that many IMGD majors will use the IQP to examine social issues related to games and interactive media.
+While the IQP is not necessarily related to the